Jennifer Horton: Casting

 As Jennifer is introduced on February 9, 1976, the role was originated by child actress Maren Stephenson until August 8, 1977.
 For storyline purposes, the role is briefly taken over by Jennifer Peterson from December 1, 1977, to July 4, 1979, until the character was written out of the show when her mother, Laura Horton, was in a psychiatric facility, thus and would not be able to care for her.

 On October 9, 1985, the character was re-introduced with Santa Barbara actress Melissa Reeves in the role.
 She proved to be a fan favorite and younger leading heroine.
 Her relationship with Jack Deveraux prompted the couple to be pronounced a supercouple for the daytime drama.
 Reeves stayed with the serial until she abruptly quit on December 15, 1995, at the insistence of her husband, Scott Reeves.
 To replace Reeves, the show brought on Stephanie Cameron as Jennifer on December 18, 1995.
 Cameron portrayed the character until she was written off the show on June 5, 1998.

 In early 2000, rumors started swirling that Melissa Reeves would be returning to the show, due to the series crumbling to fill the void left by the departures of front-burner cast members Vivian Alamain, played by Louise Sorel and Eric Brady, played by Jensen Ackles.
 Her return was officially announced in April 2000.
 Reeves returned to work and began airing shortly after on October 6.
-After six years on the serial, Reeves departed again on September 21, 2006 to spend time with her family.
+After six years on the serial, Reeves departed again on September 21, 2006, to spend time with her family.
 The show's matriarch, Frances Reid who played Alice Horton died of old age on February 3, 2010.
 Reeves was invited back for her onscreen tribute on June 10 of that same year.
 Reeves remained in a recurring guest star role until July 6.
 It was announced later that month that Reeves would return permanently in the role beginning on November 12.

 In September 2020, it was announced Cady McClain had been temporarily cast in the role, replacing Reeves—who opted not to commute from Tennessee to California—due to the on-going COVID-19 pandemic in the United States.
 Reeves last appeared on October 13, with McClain debuting on October 20.
 On February 2, 2021, Marci Miller briefly portrayed Jennifer in newly-created flashbacks.
 McClain exited the role on February 17.
 She briefly reappeared on April 30 of that year.
 Later that in year, it was announced that Reeves would be returning, and she returned on December 24, 2021.

+In April 2024, it was announced Reeves would reprise the role; her return debuted on November 28.